sourcegraph/sourcegraph-public-snapshot/doc/own/configuration_reference.md

 ## Analytics

-In order to measure how many files have owners, Code search exposes analytics through **Site admin > Analytics > Own**.
+In order to measure how many files have owners, Sourcegraph exposes analytics through **Site admin > Analytics > Own**.
 These present percentage of files that have:

 *   Any ownership associated,